willrhoda4/skenestunts_production/server/handlers/README.txt

         This is how they work:

             trash icon:         delete item

             pen-on-page icon:   edit item

             up-arrow icon:      move item up one position on page

             down-arrow icon:    move item down one position on page

-            paper-plane icon (team and board section only): sends out an invitation Director's Chair
+            paper-plane icon:   sends out an invitation Director's Chair    (team and board section only)

-            chain icon (FAQ section only): copy FAQ link to clipboard
+            chain icon:         copy FAQ link* to clipboard                  (FAQ section only)

-                (this is a link that will take a user straight to the info page and right to the right part of the FAQ buffet)
+                *this is a link that will take a user straight to the info page and right to the right part of the FAQ buffet